We've got another hour of exciting, unpredictable broadcast excellence straight ahead here on the one and only Rush Limbaugh program.

 And you've already demonstrated that you're willing to do what it takes to get into one of these places by working these extra jobs to pay your tuition.

-So you know, you you you don't need that place if it comes to this.
+So, you know, you don't need that place if it comes to this.

-You might have people offering you slots in.
+You might have people offering you slots out.

 This is outrageous.

-And we hear this we hear this all the time about about uh liberal professors and the things they say, but advocating personal assassination of the president, that's that that is somewhat unique.
+And we hear this all the time about liberal professors and the things they say, but advocating personal assassination of the president, that is somewhat unique.

-Are there legal ramifications qu uh that that you think is is there a law that prevents that?
+Are there legal ramifications that you think is there a law that prevents that?

-I mean, I'm in law, but I I don't know who would enforce it.
+I mean, I'm in law, but I don't know who would enforce it.

-Well, yeah, you there's you cannot publicly threaten to assassinate the president.
+Well, yeah, you cannot publicly threaten to assassinate the president.

-Secret Service here's about you doing that, and you will hear from them.
+Secret Service hears about you doing that, and you will hear from them.

-Does the word if uh compromise that law or change anything?
+Does the word if compromise that law or change anything?

-Since he said if I was the president, I would have them hung hunting down and uh hung, pretty much murdered.
+Since he said if I was the president, I would have him hunted down and hung, pretty much murdered.

-Uh I'm not expert enough on on the niceties of that if I were president.
+I'm not expert enough on the niceties of that if I were president.

-The implication is that this guy thinks presidents can have anybody, you know, lopped off the head at the first desire they have.
+The implication is that this guy thinks presidents can have anybody lopped off the head at the first desire they have.

-But I don't I don't think that the Secret Service or people concerned with protecting the President are going to be that nuanced about it.
+I don't think that the Secret Service or people concerned with protecting the president are going to be that nuanced about it.

 Here's a guy saying he would do it.

-I mean, this is this is just some blowhard that's uh, you know going off for whatever reason.
+I mean, this is just some blowhard that's going off for whatever reason.

-Uh but your your your course of action here is uh is is well taken.
+But your course of action here is well taken.

-Just do it, you know, the not only in the guise of uh your personal feelings and reaction to it, but for the good of the university.
+Just do it, you know, not only in the guise of your personal feelings and reaction to it, but for the good of the university.

-Put in your letter, you're proud of the place, you chose it, and it just seems unbecoming of the place for students to uh have to have to hear this.
+Put it in your letter, you're proud of the place, you chose it, and it just seems unbecoming of the place for students to have to hear this.

-And uh you you don't put this in the letter, but just so you know, John Wilkes Booth was a blow hard.
+And don't put this in the letter, but just so you know, John Wilkes Booth was a blowhard.

-I gotta run here on way long, folks.
+I got to run here on way long, folks.

 We'll be back.